This article illustrates seven cases of fetal alcohol syndrome (FAS).

 June 21, 2018

-In the 2009 National Health and Medical Research Council (NHMRC) Australian Guidelines to Reduce Health Risks from Drinking, a guideline specific to lactating women was included.
-For the first time the effect of alcohol at this important developmental stage was nationally and internationally acknowledged.
-To determine the degree to which maternal health practitioners adopted an Australian national policy guideline (Guideline 4B) on alcohol and breastfeeding into their everyday health practice and the factors associated with adoption.
-A convenience sample of participants completed an online survey based on the Nursing Practice Questionnaire (NPQ) to elicit measures of knowledge, awareness and practice implementation.
+To determine the degree to which maternal health practitioners adopted an Australian national policy guideline on alcohol and breastfeeding into their everyday health practice and the factors associated with adoption, a convenience sample of participants completed an online survey based on the NPQ, to elicit measures of knowledge, awareness and practice implementation.

 June 21, 2018